 Stacy Gallin, Director

 MIMEH's mission is to explore the ethical implications of the medical transgressions that took place during the Holocaust for modern scientific theory, medical practice, healthcare policy and human rights endeavors.
 Dr. Gallin has served as Founding Director since MIMEH's inception in late 2015.
 In June 2017, Dr. Gallin was appointed Co-Chair of the newly developed Department of Bioethics and the Holocaust of the UNESCO Chair of Bioethics (Haifa).
-She is a member of the Board of Directors at the Center for Medicine after the Holocaust in Houston, Texas.
 She also works closely with various national and international organizations including the United States Holocaust Memorial Museum, UNESCO, the Ukrainian Center for Bioethics, and the Aspen Program for Ethical Healthcare Leadership to raise awareness regarding the relevance of medicine, ethics and the Holocaust for modern society.

 Dr. Gallin can be reached via e-mail at firstname.lastname@example.org